zhxq/AutoStream/README.md

-# BlockIOStreamTagger
+# AutoStream
-A kernel module to tag stream ID to Linux block I/O requests.
+A kernel module to tag stream ID to Linux block I/O requests using AutoStream (original paper: https://dl.acm.org/doi/10.1145/3078468.3078469.
+Currently only SFR is implemented).

 To compile and install this module as a Linux Kernel module, just run `make`.